MarkRBest/markrbest.github.io/_posts/2020-12-12-slippage-part-4.md

 The slippage saga is thankfully coming to an end.
 Even after all my best efforts, it seems that the issue was related to something I had not foreseen.
 The experience has helped confirm the use of this blog as a [cardboard chewbacca](/joel-spolsky/).
-During research about hidden size on BYBIT and book cleaning, I was reading the API change logs and notice that the open-api was in the process of being deprecated and it had moved to a new set of endpoints.
+During research about hidden size on BYBIT and book cleaning, I was reading the API change logs and noticed that the open-api was in the process of being deprecated.
 I didn't think too much of it other than the need to upgrade due to the old endpoints being decommissioned.

 Then I looked at the results...